 In retirement, single women can find themselves without the regular social interaction that their careers provided.
 Living alone is expensive and often beyond the reach of solo retirees.
 Many, however, are hesitant to move from the home or neighbourhood that they know.

-A 2014 AARP report found that 71 percent of adults ages 50 to 64 want to stay in their current community as they age.
+An AARP report found that 71 percent of adults ages 50 to 64 want to stay in their current community as they age.
 That percentage increases to 87 percent for adults who are 65 and older.

 In the past, retirement often meant staying in your home for as long as you could manage on your own, downsizing to a condo or town home, moving to a retirement community or independent living facility, or moving in with adult children or other family.